 Commissioned by?
 Lionardo Bartolini Salimbeni, a rich Florentine man who had a strong commercial interest in the battle of San Romano.

 The composition of the painting is not very realistic as the horses and soldiers in this painting look like dummies.
 The reason is that Uccello’s main interest in painting was not to perfectly depict a scene from history, but he was more interested in getting the linear perspective right.
 Look, for example at all the lances that are in this painting.
 Some are conveniently dropped on the ground in a geometrical pattern.
 The lances in vertical direction all point to the same vanishing point which Uccello wanted to incorporate to create depth in the painting.
 The vanishing point is just above the head of the white horse.
 In the background, you can see some soldiers and dogs hunting for rabbit and deer.

 The battle started when Florentine general Niccoló Tolentino was attacked after he was separated from most of his army when he was exploring the area.
 Tolentino and his small group of soldiers fought a brave fight and did not give up until another Florentine general, Micheletto Attendolo (who is at the center of the Louvre version of this battle), arrived at the battle scene with reinforcements.
 Attendolo and his army helped Florence to win this battle.
 The war dragged on for another year without a clear winner and in the end the war was settled through negotiations.

 A more popular alternative is that the National Gallery version represents the beginning of the battle with Niccoló da Tolentino.
 The Louvre version represents the arrival of Micheletto Attendolo and his army, and the current version shows the last episode where Bernardino della Ciarda from the opposing army was unhorsed.
 Note that the current painting of the battle in the Uffizi is the only of the three versions that is signed (see the words PAVLI VGIELI OPVS in the shield at the bottom left).

 Who is Uccello?
 Paolo Uccello (1397-1475) was born as Paolo di Dono in Pratovecchio in Tuscany.
 In his teenage years, he was an apprentice of Lorenzo Ghiberti and later he got influenced by contemporaries such as Donatello, Brunelleschi, and Masaccio.
 He was named Uccello, which is Italian for ‘bird’, because he liked to paint birds.
 He developed strong scientific interests and was very interested in representing perspective in paintings, something that he and contemporary artists just introduced to painting.

-Linear Perspective?
-Linear perspective was developed around 1420 by Brunelleschi.
-It was a completely new approach to represent space in paintings.
-The simplest idea of perspective is that the size of objects becomes smaller the further away they are from the observer.
-Paintings with perspective have one or multiple vanishing points which help the painter to create perspective.
 Foreshortening is a specific form of perspective in which an illusionary trick is used to provide the idea of depth.
 A great example is when someone wants to paint a picture of a person laying with his feet towards you.
 To create the idea of depth, the painter will paint the feet of the person bigger than his head.
-The lamentation of Christ by Mantegna is a great example of such a painting.
-Note that the linear perspective in Uccello’s paintings is not perfect, but it did help to create depth in two-dimensional paintings.
-His work served as an inspiration for many artists in the next generations who perfected his ideas about linear perspective in paintings.

 There is clear evidence that the top left and right corner did not originally exist, but these additions were made at the end of the 15th century.
 It is very unlikely that Uccello made these additions, but the unknown artist that made these did a good job as the additions are very hard to notice with the naked eye.
 An analysis of the different layers for these additions, however, clearly reveals that some different materials and paint compositions are used.

 Where?
 Palatine Gallery in the Palazzo Pitti

 On the top left, two small angels are waiting to put the crown of thorns on Jesus (some people say that they took this crown from Jesus, but the head of Jesus is still covered).
 The large angel on the left, dressed in orange, lifts the cloth in which a dead person is wrapped for burial (also called a shroud).
 You can imagine that the right hand of this angel is behind the top right of the cloth.
 On top of the tomb are pieces of wheat that symbolize the bread used in the Holy Communion, which in turn symbolizes the body of Jesus.

 In several of these versions, there is a skull and a snake under the feet of Jesus, which is why some people have also started to refer to the original of Rubens as the triumph over death and sin.
 One of these later versions is in the Columbus Museum of Art in Columbus, Ohio, another one in the Musée des Beaux-Arts in Strasbourg, France, and other versions are, among others, in Vienna (see above) and in a private collection.

 Why the Resurrection?
 Three days after Jesus is crucified, he rises from the dead.
 That Jesus died for the sins of humanity and that he rose from his grave are both predicted by the Old Testament and central to Christian faith.
 The Resurrection is celebrated every year at Easter Sunday.
 Because of its central importance in Christian faith, it is not surprising that people wanted to have paintings to remind them of such a pivotal moment in the Bible.

 After Rubens came back from Italy, he became the court painter in the Low Countries and based his studio with many assistants in Antwerp, Belgium.
 He painted many mythological and biblical themes.
 One great example of a mythological work is his Head of Medusa in the Kunsthistorisches Museum in Vienna.
 A wonderful example of a biblical work is Samson and Delilah in the National Gallery in London.

 Sexuality was considered a normal human trait in the 16th and 17th century and also something that Jesus would have experienced.
 Showing the erection was a way of communicating that Jesus was really a man that walked around on Earth.
 While in this painting, the erection is not that explicit, it is a bit clearer in a painting from Maarten van Heemskerck.